PacktPublishing/Building-Full-Stack-DeFi-Application/defi-apps/README.md

 Once reading this chapter, you can work with the branch ***chapterXX-start*** by adding or updating the code in your local repository.
 If you are stucked or need references, please check the code in the branch named ***chapterXX-end*** for that chapter.

+The main branch of this repository contains the completed code for all of the 14 chapters of the book.

 Prior to running the code in the project, please make sure [node.js](https://nodejs.org/) is installed.

 ## Useful Commands